d-ries/linux-essentials/10_permissions/01_course.md

 ?> As you can see the groupowner of the new folder and file is ict and that's why both users can now work together with eachother's files.

-?> Also notice that de subdirectory which has been created also gets the setgid-bit set!
+?> Also notice that the subdirectory which has been created also gets the setgid-bit set!

 ## The sticky bit